 Below you’ll find some of my favorite appetizer recipes to prepare, plus some tips on how to build a charcuterie board and some of my favorite wines to serve too!

 I rounded up a few of my go-to appetizers from my household.
 While they’re great for Thanksgiving and the holidays, they can also be prepared year-round!

 This is one of my simplest and best appetizers because it only requires a few steps!
-After drying out your spinach, combine all the ingredients together, roll your mixture into walnut-sized balls and freeze them for several hours.
+After drying out your spinach, combine all the ingredients, roll your mixture into walnut-sized balls and freeze them for several hours.

 After, place them in a 350-degree oven and bake for 10 minutes.
 Easy, delightful and filled with flavor.